logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 <!-- tab:start -->
 <div id="existing-blob-config">

+#### Existing blob storage setup

+**If you don't have a StorageV2 account, stop here.**
-#### Set up shipping for an existing blob
+Instead, set up this deployment for existing blob storage.
+\\
+\\

-This deployment works with General-purpose v2 storage accounts only.
+This deployment works with general-purpose v2 storage accounts only.
 These are listed as "StorageV2" in the
 [_Storage accounts_](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts)
 list,
 under the _Kind_ column.
-If you don't have a StorageV2 account, don't continue with this procedure.
-Instead, set up this deployment for an existing blob.
 {:.info-box.important}

 <div class="tasklist">